hlplab/SwehVd-article/README.md

 # SwehVd repository
 This is the repository for the SwehVd paper.
-It contains the rmd-file used to generate the paper, together with phonetic data files processed in the paper.
+It contains the rmd-file used to generate the paper, together with phonetic data files processed in the paper, and materials from the different rounds of reviews.